Quick Answer

 • Battery type: AA/AAA are universally available.
 CR123A cells are compact and long-lasting.
 18650 and 21700 are high-capacity rechargeables.
 USB-C charging simplifies everything.

-• 50–100 lumens: Enough to read, navigate a hallway, or find items in a bag.
-This is your extended-runtime mode.
+• 50–100 lumens: Enough to read, navigate a hallway, or dig through a bag.
+This is your marathon mode.

 • 200–400 lumens: Solid working light.
-You can illuminate a room, walk a trail, or perform first aid comfortably.
+Illuminate a room, walk a trail, or perform first aid comfortably.

-• 600–1,000 lumens: Powerful throw for scanning large areas, signaling, or outdoor navigation across open ground.
+• 600–1,000 lumens: Powerful throw for scanning large areas, signaling, or navigating open ground at night.

 • 1,000+ lumens: Impressive but battery-hungry.
 Useful in bursts for search tasks, but you won’t sustain this for hours.

-For most survival scenarios, I spend 90 percent of my time on the 50–200 lumen setting.
-The turbo mode is there when I need it, but discipline on brightness is what keeps your light running through the night.
+I spend 90% of my field time on the 50–200 lumen setting.
+Turbo mode is there when I need it, but discipline on brightness is what keeps your light running through the night.

 Key Features for the Best Survival Flashlights